CLMBRs/communication-translation/README.md

 - **Comment any code you add**
     - "Imperative" style is preferred, e.g. `# save variable to cache`

+## Code Guide
+Here is a brief intro to the code base.

+To get started, checkout the folder `EC_bart_finetune`.

 ## Data
 COCO image features are available in the sub-folder `half_feats` [here](https://drive.google.com/open?id=14XUGgnXbt--rwfyM-raz9BKKJlnV1zXh).